hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 In addition, or as an alternative, the function `np.load()` picks up data from file-like `.npz`, `.npy`, or pickled (saved *Python* objects) data sources ([read more in the *Python* docs](https://numpy.org/doc/stable/reference/generated/numpy.load.html#numpy.load)).

 ### Statistics
 The above examples featured some array functions to assess basic array parameters such as the minimum and maximum. *NumPy* provides many more functions for array statistics such as the mean, median, or standard deviation, including functions that account for `np.nan` values.
-The following example illustrates some statistic function with the experimental data from the above examples.
-Note the usage of `nanmean` instead of `mean` and statistics along array axis, where the optional keyword argument `axis=0` corresponds to columns and `axis=1` to statistics along rows in 2-dimensional arrays (maximum axis number corresponds to the array dimensions *n* minus 1, i.e., maximum `axis=n-1`).
+The following example illustrates the use of some statistic *NumPy* functions with the experiment data from the above examples.
+Note the usage of `nanmean` instead of `mean` and statistics along array `axis`, where the optional keyword argument `axis=0` corresponds to columns and `axis=1` to statistics along rows in 2-dimensional arrays.
+The maximum axis number corresponds to the array dimensions *n* minus 1 )i.e., maximum `axis=n-1`).

 ```python